byeokim/gmailpush/README.md

 Gets Gmail messages which have caused change to [history](https://developers.google.com/gmail/api/v1/reference/users/history/list) since `prevHistoryId` which is the `historyId` as of the previous push notification and is stored in `prevHistoryIdFilePath`.

 Messages can be filtered by options.
 For example, `messages` in the following usage will be an array of messages that have `INBOX` label in their `labelIds` and have added `IMPORTANT` label to their `labelIds`.

+The first call of this method for a user will result in an empty array as returned value and store `prevHistoryId` in `gmailpush_history.json`. (also create the file if not exists)

 When a Gmail user is composing a new message, every change the user has made to the draft (even typing a single character) causes two push notifications, i.e. `messageDeleted` type for deletion of the last draft and `messageAdded` type for addition of current draft.